 Required Documents for MSME case filing

-At the time of MSME case filing through MSME Samadhan portal, MSEs are required to upload the relevant documents which is contract or work order and invoices.
+While filing an MSME case through the MSME Samadhaan portal, MSEs must upload relevant documents, including the contract or work order and invoices,

-Once the case is filed online, the MSE will receive an acknowledgement of receipt and a unique case number, which can be used to track the progress of the case.
+Once the MSE files the case online, they receive an acknowledgment of receipt and a unique case number to track the case’s progress.

 Eligibility for MSME case filing